 Restless, she decided a to start the day with a good cup of coffee and a sunrise on the beach, combining two of her favorite things, the aroma of strong coffee and the ocean air.
 “Happy birthday to me” she thought as she jumped up, stretched her long body, pulled on her favorite blue shorts and a white halter top, and jogged out to the coffee shop on the way to the beach a half block away, suddenly not feeling tired at all.

-Barbra Ossa walked along the damp sand at the waters edge, watching the clouds over the gulfstream turning glorious colors, breathing in the air, and sipping her café.
+Barbara walked along the damp sand at the waters edge, watching the clouds over the Gulfstream turning glorious colors, breathing in the air, and sipping her café.
 She wanted to enjoy being alive, to be rid of the heavy feeling in her heart.
 She wondered how that was possible.

 She consciously tried to look at positive aspects of her life, here and now.
 Well, she had no classes today, which was a good thing, only a 4pm appointment with Professor Hampton, head of the university drama department.
 A tryout, or audition, she wasn’t sure, for a part in the college theater production of Bali Hi.
-Professor Hampton had asked Barbra Ossa to try out for the part of the island witch doctor, a major role to offer a beginning drama student.
-The character was a short, older woman in the movie version, the physical opposite of Barbra Ossa.
+Professor Hampton had asked Barbara to try out for the part of the island witch doctor, a major role to offer a beginning drama student.
+The character was a short, older woman in the movie version, the physical opposite of Barbara.

 Looking forward to the tryout she started to worry about fatigue.
 She would take a nap before the audition, but she wanted to do something fun and a little special first.
 Watching the waves come in, the colors of the sunrise reflecting on the white foam in the surf, she suddenly had the thought, for the first time in her life she was sure, that she should go fishing.
 She laughed at the idea.
 She had no idea how to fish!
 As she turned to continue her walk along the water’s edge, she came face to face with someone she immediately recognized from campus.